jimrains/OpenRIS/README.md

 # USCRIS
-Reconfigurable Intelligent Surface project for the WiDeS Group at USC
+Reconfigurable Intelligent Surface project for the WiDeS Group at USC.
+Please direct questions to james.rains@glasgow.ac.uk.

 # Documentation To do:
 - Access point setup